Schywi/aparecida-nutricionista/README.md

 # aparecida-nutricionista
-Aparecida Nutritionist is a project developed during the course "JavaScript: Programming in the language of the web" in alura, where we built the site of Aparecida Nutritionist to calculate the BMI (Body mass index) of patients.
+Alurinha is a project developed during the course "JavaScript: Programming in the language of the web" at alura, where we built the Aparecida Nutricionista website to calculate the BMI (Body mass index) of patients.
+In it we inform the name, weight, height and the body fat percentage of the patients and the website calculates the BMI and saves the data in the browser's Storage.